jfdamy/SwarmUI/README.md

 #Dependencies
 - Use libcompose to handle docker compose files of your projects
-- Use etcd to store docker compose files of your projects
+- Use etcd or consul or zk (use libkv of docker) to store docker compose files of your projects
 - Docker or Docker Swarm obviously

 #Run the api and the webui